This post may contain affiliate links. Please see my disclosure policy for more details.

 1. How to Get to Rottnest Island: Ferry & Seaplane

-You’ve got a few Rottnest Island ferry options, which all include the government admission fee to the island:
+Here are your travel options to get to the island, including the Rottnest Island ferry (they all include the government admission fee to the island).

 You can also book a ferry package with bike hire or a bus tour included.
 Remember that the island is car free, so you’ll need either a bike or bus to get around!
 Here are a few options below.